Invesco International BuyBack Achievers ETF (NASDAQ:IPKW) Shares Purchased by Jane Street Group LLC

-Jane Street Group LLC increased its holdings in shares of Invesco International BuyBack Achievers ETF (NASDAQ:IPKW) by 296.6% during the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 80,321 shares of the company’s stock after acquiring an additional 60,068 shares during the quarter.
-Jane Street Group LLC owned approximately 2.87% of Invesco International BuyBack Achievers ETF worth $3,084,000 at the end of the most recent quarter.
+Jane Street Group LLC lifted its holdings in Invesco International BuyBack Achievers ETF (NASDAQ:IPKW) by 296.6% in the fourth quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 80,321 shares of the company’s stock after purchasing an additional 60,068 shares during the quarter.
+Jane Street Group LLC owned about 2.87% of Invesco International BuyBack Achievers ETF worth $3,084,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds have also added to or reduced their stakes in the stock.
-Brookstone Capital Management raised its stake in Invesco International BuyBack Achievers ETF by 0.5% during the fourth quarter.
+Other institutional investors have also bought and sold shares of the company.
+Cetera Investment Advisers acquired a new stake in shares of Invesco International BuyBack Achievers ETF in the 4th quarter worth $285,000.
+First Allied Advisory Services Inc. acquired a new stake in Invesco International BuyBack Achievers ETF during the 3rd quarter worth about $237,000.
+Clear Creek Financial Management LLC acquired a new stake in Invesco International BuyBack Achievers ETF during the 4th quarter worth about $519,000.
+Vista Investment Management lifted its position in Invesco International BuyBack Achievers ETF by 5.6% during the 4th quarter.
+Vista Investment Management now owns 19,704 shares of the company’s stock worth $757,000 after acquiring an additional 1,043 shares during the period.
+Finally, Brookstone Capital Management lifted its position in Invesco International BuyBack Achievers ETF by 0.5% during the 4th quarter.
 Brookstone Capital Management now owns 57,821 shares of the company’s stock worth $2,220,000 after acquiring an additional 281 shares during the period.
-Vista Investment Management grew its position in Invesco International BuyBack Achievers ETF by 5.6% in the 4th quarter.
-Vista Investment Management now owns 19,704 shares of the company’s stock worth $757,000 after purchasing an additional 1,043 shares during the last quarter.
-Cetera Investment Advisers bought a new position in Invesco International BuyBack Achievers ETF in the 4th quarter worth about $285,000.
-First Allied Advisory Services Inc. bought a new position in Invesco International BuyBack Achievers ETF in the 3rd quarter worth about $237,000.
-Finally, Clear Creek Financial Management LLC bought a new position in Invesco International BuyBack Achievers ETF in the 4th quarter worth about $519,000.

 Want to see what other hedge funds are holding IPKW?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for Invesco International BuyBack Achievers ETF (NASDAQ:IPKW).